 1. Purpose

-We recognise the important responsibility we have in working together with government, corporate and the community sector to support those affected by family violence to improve outcomes for customers, employees and the community.
+We recognise the important responsibility we have in working together with government, corporate and the community sector to support those affected by domestic and family violence to improve outcomes for customers and the community.

-South East Water’s domestic and family violence policy outlines our approach to supporting customers and employees experiencing family violence.
-Recognising the many barriers to disclosure, we take people at their word and commit to providing support and protections for those experiencing family violence, regardless of whether they have disclosed their circumstances to us.
+South East Water’s Domestic and Family Violence policy outlines our approach to supporting customers experiencing domestic and family violence.
+Recognising the many barriers to disclosure, we take people at their word and commit to providing support and protections for those experiencing domestic and family violence, regardless of whether they have disclosed their circumstances to us.

 2. Scope of Policy

-This policy applies to all South East Water customers and employees experiencing or affected by domestic and family violence.
+This policy applies to all South East Water customers experiencing or affected by domestic and family violence.

 Financial assistance